ory/docs/docs/oathkeeper/pipeline/mutator.md

   (minute), h (hour).
 - `claims` (string, optional) - Allows you to customize the ID Token claims and support Go Templates.
 For more information, check section [Claims](#id_token-claims)
+- `cache` (object, optional) - Enables caching of computed tokens
+  - `enabled` (bool, optional) - Enable the cache, will use exp time of ID token to determine when to evict from cache.
+Defaults to true.
+  - `max_cost` (int) - Max cost to cache.
+Defaults to 33554432.

 ```yaml
 # Global configuration file oathkeeper.yml